Getting Started

 Adapter

-• Attach/Detach Adapter - Once your adapter is added to the Adapter Manager View list, use this option to initiate/terminate the logical connection with the adapter.
-This connection is used to listen to the changes in the adapter configuration and status.
+• Connect/Disconnect - Once your adapter is added to the Adapter Manager View list, use this option to initiate/terminate the logical connection with the adapter.
+This connection gives Ubiqua control over the adapter and avoids any other application to communicate with it.
+When you have several instances of Ubiqua open, then you need to manually connect the adapter to the instance where you want to use it.

-• Start/Stop – Starts/Stops the sniffer application of the selected adapter on the Adapter Manager View, the adapter will automatically attach if it’s detached.
+• Start/Stop – Starts/Stops the sniffer application of the selected adapter on the Adapter Manager View when it is already connected.

 • Config Radio - Allows you to configure the frequency of the adapter’s radio.